When you first get Medicare

 To sign up for Part B, complete an Application for Enrollment in Part B (CMS-40B).
 Get this form and instructions in Spanish.
 If you don't have Medicare or you want to sign up for Part A (some people have to pay a premium for Part A), contact Social Security.

 Special circumstances (Special Enrollment Periods)

-Once your Initial Enrollment Period ends, you may have the chance to sign up for Medicare during a Special Enrollment Period (SEP).
+Once your Initial Enrollment Period ends, you may have the chance to sign up for Medicare during a Special Enrollment Period.
 If you're covered under a

-based on current employment, you have a SEP to sign up for Part A and/or Part B anytime as long as:
+based on current employment, you can sign up for Part A and/or Part B anytime as long as: